dstackai/dstack.github.io/docs/index.md

 !!! note "Personal access token"
     Even though workflows run on users machines, the data on users, runs as well as logs and output artifacts are stored with `dstack.ai`.
-In order to use `dstack`, you have to sign up with dstack.ai, and obtain your personal access token.
+In order to use `dstack`, you have to sign up with `dstack.ai`, and obtain your personal access token.

 ## Getting started